 Why go online?

 Why go online?
-In 2020?
 I could give you the most obvious answer.
 I could tell you that you and your church should develop an online presence in case we are all asked to once again shelter at home to prevent the spread of disease.
 I could also tell you that you should engage online with your members and congregants because they may have grown accustomed to having virtual access to your services and programs.

 While both of those reasons may be true, they are not in my view the ones that should drive your online presence.
 If your online presence is fear-based, it will not succeed in the ways that matter.
 It is possible, instead, to create a virtual experience of beloved community that fosters love, care, and connection without exhausting you and your staff.

 Effective hybrid churches will build an online platform and engage with their communities virtually because increasingly it is where and how people relate to one another, collaborate, and share life.
 These churches will do more than market online and point to where the ministry is happening.
 They will learn to minister in the digital space itself.